chakAs3/TwoFactorAuth/README.md

 $ gulp build

 ```
-the application can be launch on the browser using :
+the application can be launched on the browser using :
 ```sh

 $ gulp serve